-Most drivers operate under the assumption that any driver who causes a rear-end collision with another driver is automatically at fault for the accident.
-Generally, this is true because drivers have a duty of care to prevent accidents with drivers in front of them.
+Drivers have a duty of care to prevent accidents with drivers in front of them.
 This means allowing ample space to come to a stop in case a driver ahead suddenly stops.
-When drivers do not allow adequate room between themselves and others, rear-end accidents are likely to happen.
-However, a rear-end collision does not always mean the driver who hit another from behind is definitively at fault.
+When drivers do not allow adequate room between themselves and others, rear-end accidents are likely to happen, but they can happen for other reasons, too.

 For a free legal consultation, call 516-451-7900